New Super Mario Bros. 2: Gameplay

 New Super Mario Bros.
-2 has a strong emphasis on collecting gold coins, in which the emphasis features various new items that are dedicated for producing large numbers of coins.
+2 has a strong emphasis on collecting gold coins, in which the emphasis features various new items that are dedicated to producing large numbers of coins.
 These include Gold Flowers that can turn blocks into coins, rings that can temporarily turn enemies gold, and a mask-esque block that produces coins as Mario (or Luigi) runs.
-All coins collected are totaled on the title screen and on the overworld map.
-If the player has SpotPass enabled in the game, this total can be uploaded to Nintendo Network and the player will be updated with the grand total of all coins collected by all players worldwide.
+All coins collected are totaled on the title screen and the overworld map.
+If the player has SpotPass enabled in the game, this total can be uploaded to the Nintendo Network and the player will be updated with the grand total of all coins collected by all players worldwide.

-In addition to the main game, New Super Mario Bros.
+In addition to the main game, which consists of 81 levels, New Super Mario Bros.
 2 features a Coin Rush mode, made accessible after the player completes the first world in the game.
-In Coin Rush, the player must play through three randomly-chosen levels collecting as many coins as possible.
+In Coin Rush, the player must play through three randomly chosen levels collecting as many coins as possible.
 Both Star Coins and Moon Coins add several coins to the player's running total in this mode.
 However, the player is given only one life and each level gives a time limit of 50 or 100 seconds.
-The 1-up Mushrooms are replaced by Gold Mushrooms in this mode.
+1-up Mushrooms are replaced by Gold Mushrooms in this mode.
 If checkpoint flags have been passed or timers have been collected, the time limit will be extended.
 Getting to the top of the ending flag causes the number of coins gained in a level to double.
 If the player completes the run, the accumulated total of coins that are collected can be saved as the player's high score, which can be transmitted to and challenged by other players via StreetPass.
 Additional course packs can be purchased as downloadable content.